MicrosoftDocs/entra-docs/docs/identity/app-provisioning/application-provisioning-application-unmatched-users.md

 In some situations, the attribute used for matching may have a value on Microsoft Entra ID user that is out of date.
 For example, a person may have changed their name, but the name change was not made in Microsoft Entra ID user.

 If the user was created and maintained solely in Microsoft Entra ID, then you should update the user to have the correct attributes.
-If the user attribute originates in an upstream system, such as Windows Server AD or a HR source, then you will need to change the value in the upstream source.
+If the user attribute originates in an upstream system, such as Windows Server AD or an HR source, then you will need to change the value in the upstream source.

-### Update the Microsoft Entra Connect sync or Cloud Sync provisioning rules
+### Update the Microsoft Entra Connect sync or Cloud Sync provisioning rules to synchronize additional attributes

 In some situations, an existing identity management system may have populated Windows Server AD users with an appropriate attribute that can function as a matching attribute with another application.
-For example, if the existing identity management system was connected to a HR source, then the AD user might have an `employeeId` attribute populated with the user's employee ID.
+For example, if the existing identity management system was connected to an HR source, then the AD user might have an `employeeId` attribute populated with the user's employee ID.
 For another example, the existing identity management system might have written the application unique user ID as an extension attribute in the Windows Server AD schema.
 However, if those attributes were not selected for synchronization into Microsoft Entra ID, or the users were out of scope of synchronization into Microsoft Entra ID, then the Microsoft Entra ID representation of the user community may be incomplete.

 To resolve this issue, you will need to change your Microsoft Entra Connect sync or Microsoft Entra cloud sync configuration to ensure all appropriate users in Windows Server AD that are also in the application are in scope for being provisioned to Microsoft Entra ID, and that the synchronized attributes of those users include the attributes which will be used for matching purposes.

 ### Update users in Microsoft Entra ID with a new attribute

 In some situations, the application may hold a unique identifier for the user which is not currently stored in the Microsoft Entra ID schema for the user.
-For example, if you are using SAP Cloud Identity Services, you may wish to have the SAP user ID be the matching attribute, or if you are using a Linux system, you may wish to have the Linux userID be the matching attribute.
-However, those are not part of the Microsoft Entra ID user schema, and so are likely not present on any of the users in Microsoft Entra ID.
+For example, if you are using SAP Cloud Identity Services, you may wish to have the SAP user ID be the matching attribute, or if you are using a Linux system, you may wish to have the Linux user ID be the matching attribute.
+However, those properties are not part of the Microsoft Entra ID user schema, and so are likely not present on any of the users in Microsoft Entra ID.

 To use a new attribute for matching, perform the following steps.